current exhibition

 De tentoonstelling bij Galerie Gerhard Hofland toont dit onderzoek in diverse vormen: videoregistraties van de luchttekeningen naast nieuwe werken op papier en canvas.
 Zo wordt zichtbaar hoe een vluchtige beweging kan uitgroeien tot een blijvend beeld.

-Arobatic Attempts
+Acrobatic Attempts

 Artworks